-The European commercial aircraft cabin interior market includes the study of aircraft cabin components, like seats, cabin lighting, inflight entertainment and connectivity (IFEC) systems, windows, galleys and lavatories, floor panels, and overhead stowage bins.
+The Europe commercial aircraft cabin interior market includes the study of aircraft cabin components, like seats, cabin lighting, inflight entertainment, and connectivity (IFEC) systems, windows, galleys and lavatories, floor panels, and overhead stowage bins.
 The scope of the study does not include military and general aviation aircraft.
 The Europe commercial aircraft cabin interior market is segmented by Product Type into Seats, Cabin Lighting, Inflight Entertainment Systems, Windows, Galleys and Lavatories, and Other Product Types, by Class into First Class and Business Class, and Economy and Premium Economy Class, and by Fit into Line-fit and Retrofit.
 The report also offers the market size and forecasts for the commercial aircraft cabin interior market in major countries in the region.
 For each segment, the market size and forecasts are represented by value (USD billion).

 |Inflight Entertainment and Connectivity Systems|